The Silence of Authority: Why Your Team Should Stop Chatting with AI

 II.
 The Management Tax of Conversational AI

-The mass adoption of “Chat-based AI” has introduced a hidden cost: The AI Management Tax.
+The mass adoption of chat-based AI has introduced a hidden cost I call the AI Management Tax.

 III.
 The Strategic Pivot: The Headless Agency